HookInTheTree/ORMBenchmark/README.md

-Using this app i want to understand whice type of working database is faster.
+Using this app i want to understand which type of working database is faster.
 (EF CORE, Dapper, NpgsqlDriver)